 For more information on Title IX, please visit the Title IX section of Loyola’s website.

-To file an official report with the University about sexual misconduct, or learn more about reporting options, Office
+To file an official report with the University about sexual misconduct, or learn more about reporting options, visit the Office of Equity and Compliance website.

 Off-Campus Resources